exca/Stationeers-IC10-Automation/Basic-IC10/Basic Language Reference.md

 - `ReagentName`: You specify the name of the reagent you want to access within square brackets.
 - `ReagentProperty`: This is the specific property or data you want to retrieve from the reagent.

-Here's an example of how to read the `Contents` property of an "Iron" reagent on a device named `MyDevice`:
+Here's an example of how to read the `Contents` property of an `Iron` reagent on a device named `MyDevice`:

 ```basic
 MyDevice.Reagent[Iron].Contents
 ```

-In this example, `MyDevice` represents the device, `[Iron]` specifies the reagent name as "Iron," and `.Contents` retrieves the value of the Contents property for the Iron reagent.
+In this example, `MyDevice` represents the device, `[Iron]` specifies the reagent name as `Iron` and `.Contents` retrieves the value of the Contents property for the Iron reagent.

 You can use similar syntax to read other reagent properties or access different reagents on devices as needed within your program.